kbalint/redis4net/README.md

+# Changes to master:

+the original lib was lacking Password Auth for Redis.
+Now you can set it in a remotePassword variable.

 # redis4net
 redis4net is a log4net appender that formats logs and adds them to redis lists.
 This is useful when you have another system like logstash which indexes yours logs.
 The redis lists that you write to can feed into the logstash indexer.